ekomzy01/alx-system_engineering-devops/0x00-shell_basics/README.md

-ls is used to list out file and directories of the current directory
+cd is used to change directories